AviatrixSystems/Docs/HowTos/FAQ.rst

 Yes.
 Username “admin” is the default admin user.
 But you can create multiple users with admin privilege.
-Check out a reference design under Help to learn more about setting up multiple admin users.
+Follow `the instructions <http://docs.aviatrix.com/HowTos/AdminUsers_DuoAuth.html>`_ to learn more about setting up multiple admin users.

 **Q2: Is there 2FA support to log in to the console?**